Jerrod Johnson: San Francisco 49ers

 In 2017, Johnson joined the San Francisco 49ers under the Bill Walsh Diversity Coaching Fellowship under head coach Kyle Shanahan.

 Indianapolis Colts

 In 2019, Johnson joined the Indianapolis Colts under the Bill Walsh Diversity Coaching Fellowship.
 On February 17, 2020, Johnson was promoted to offensive quality control coach under head coach Frank Reich.

 Minnesota Vikings

 In 2022, Johnson was hired by the Minnesota Vikings as their assistant quarterbacks coach under head coach Kevin O'Connell.

 Houston Texans

 On February 12, 2023, Johnson was hired by the Houston Texans as their quarterbacks coach under head coach DeMeco Ryans, who Johnson had previously worked with in San Francisco.
 Johnson was part of the staff that led the Texans to a 10–7 regular season finish, the AFC South title, and a Wild Card Round victory over the Cleveland Browns and Johnson helped guide and develop rookie quarterback C. J. Stroud in 2023, who went on to win NFL Rookie of the Year.

+On February 26, 2026, it was announced that Johnson and the Texans would be parting ways.

+Philadelphia Eagles

+On March 1, 2026, the Philadelphia Eagles added Johnson to their coaching staff in an unspecified role.